 Tourism could also be an alternative strategy for sustainability and diversification of a country’s economy.

 According to the World Tourism Rankings released by the United Nations World Tourism Organization, UNWTO, there were 1.087 billion international tourist arrivals worldwide in 2013.
-France was the most visited countries by international tourist in 2013 with 84.7 million arrivals.
-It was followed by the USA and Spain with 69.8 million and 60.7 million tourist arrivals respectively.
+France was the most visited country by international tourists in 2013 with 84.7 million arrivals.
+It was followed by the USA and Spain with 69.8 million and 60.7 million tourist arrivals, respectively.
 UNWTO further disclosed that international tourism generated $1.4 trillion last year in export earnings.

-The continent of Africa has some of the best tourist sites in the world, but unfortunately these great tourist potentials are being under-utilized and poorly managed, thus adding little or nothing to the economy.
-For instance, it is sad that no African country was among the world’s top 10 tourism destinations in 2013.
+The continent of Africa has some of the best tourist sites in the world, but unfortunately, these great tourist potentials are being under-utilized and poorly managed, thus adding little or nothing to the economy.
+For instance, it is sad that no African country was among the world’s top 10 tourist destinations in 2013.

-In Nigeria today, we have the Yankari National Park; Obudu Cattle Ranch; Argungu Fishing Festival; Oguta Lake; Olumo Rock; Ogbunike Cave; Ibeno Beach; Azumini Blue River; Rojenny Tourist Village; among others.
-It is quite disturbing that with all its rich diverse culture, multi ethnic and religious background as well as beautiful scenery, the country is not among the top 10 tourist destinations in Africa.
+In Nigeria today, we have the Yankari National Park; Obudu Cattle Ranch; Argungu Fishing Festival; Oguta Lake; Olumo Rock; Ogbunike Caves; Ibeno Beach; Azumini Blue River; Rojenny Tourist Village; among others.
+It is quite disturbing that with all its rich diverse culture, multi-ethnic and religious background, as well as beautiful scenery, the country is not among the top 10 tourist destinations in Africa.

 Tourism is a socio-cultural tool used in driving national development.
-The sector represents 9 per cent of global GDP and has the potentials of generating foreign exchange that could be used to fight poverty and disease control.
+The sector represents 9% of global GDP and has the potentials of generating foreign exchange that could be used to fight poverty and disease control.

-As a country in dare need of rapid development in all facets of life, the tourism sector provides a veritable platform for Nigeria’s economic emancipation and national development.
+As a country in dire need of rapid development in all facets of life, the tourism sector provides a veritable platform for Nigeria’s economic emancipation and national development.
 Federal Government should therefore provide an enabling environment to promote tourism.
-Perhaps, this is why the United Nations set aside every September 27 to celebrate ‘World Tourism Day’ to bring to the consciousness of world leaders and policy makers the importance attached to the sector.
+Perhaps, this is why the United Nation set aside every September 27 to celebrate ‘World Tourism Day’ to bring to the consciousness of world leaders and policymakers the importance attached to the sector.
 The theme for this year: ‘Tourism and Community Development,’ draws special attention to the role of tourism in nation building.